mono/website/docs/advanced/runtime/docs/ascii-strings.md

 The following is a technique that helped us bootstrap the effort.

-We needed very managed method that unsafely accesses `String` character data must be updated to account for whether the `String` is compact.
+Every managed method that unsafely accesses `String` character data must be updated to account for whether the `String` is compact.
 This is tractable within `corlib`, but there is some third-party code that uses strings unsafely.

 The `fixed` statement on strings calls a method `get_OffsetToStringData`, which is used to adjust the `fixed` pointer to refer to the character data, rather than the `String` object.
 In ASCII Mono, we can make this method throw a `NotSupportedException` with a message like